 This is a 10 L crockpot made by Zaklady Ceramiczne Boleslawiec at their factory in Boleslawiec, Poland.
-The crockpots are available in two colours, traditional brown and olive green.
-They are made of porcelain clay with a food safe glaze, guaranteed to be lead and cadmium free.
-They are designed with straight sides and with a moat into which the lid is placed.
+It is made of porcelain clay with a food safe glaze, guaranteed to be lead and cadmium free.
+It is designed with straight sides and with a moat into which the lid is placed.
 This moat is filled with water and is a natural way of ensuring the pots are air tight, yet allow the carbon dioxide, which is produced during fermentation, to escape.

 Crockpots and fermented food have a history of being part of peasants’ fare.
 The pots have a slightly rustic appearance.
 Although they are beautifully finished, often they have tiny unevenness in the glaze.
 This in no way interferes with the functioning or hygiene of the pots, but to our mind add character and charm.

 All crockpots come with 2 heavy unglazed ceramic weights to hold the vegetables down under the brine.
 Some people keep a couple of the outer cabbage leaves to lay on top of the cabbage and brine to hold down any tiny bits of shredded cabbage that float to the surface.
 This is not necessary, but you do end up with a couple of beautifully fermented cabbage leaves that you can use to make cabbage rolls.